-Our Ottawa immigration lawyers at Gerami Law PC have successfully represented clients, before the Immigration Appeal Division (IAD) and the Federal Court, who have for various reasons not met the permanent residency obligations.
+Our Canadian immigration and refugee lawyers have successfully represented clients, who have for various reasons not met the permanent residency obligations, before the Immigration Appeal Division (IAD) and the Federal Court.

-We examine the facts of each case carefully and will prepare your appeal before the IAD Member, emphasizing the relevant factors, including:
+Our lawyers will carefully examine the facts of your case and will prepare your appear before the IAD, emphasizing the relevant factors, including:

-- Your reasons for breaching your residency obligations;
+- The reasons you breached your residency obligations;

 - Your degree of establishment and continuing connections to Canada;

-- The hardship and dislocation your family members will suffer if you lose your permanent residency.
+- The hardship and dislocation your family members will suffer if you lose your permanent residency; and

-If the individual is outside of Canada, but was in Canada at any time over the past 365 days, CIC must provide a travel document to that person so that the person can travel to Canada.
-If the IAD decides that the person must be at the hearing in person, it may issue such an order.
-CIC will then issue a travel document to allow travel to Canada for the hearing.
+If the individual is outside of Canada, but was in Canada at any time over the past 365 days, IRCC must provide a travel document to that person so they are able to travel to Canada.
+In other cases, the individual may apply to the IAD to receive a travel document and if the IAD determinate that the person must be at the hearing in person, it order IRCC to grant a travel document.
+IRCC will then issue a travel document to allow the individual to travel to Canada for the hearing.
 Otherwise, the hearing may be held by telephone.

-For more information please contact Gerami Law PC to arrange for a immigration lawyer consultation with one of our immigration and refugee lawyers in order for us to discuss how we can assist you on your residency appeal.
+For more information, please contact Gerami Law PC to arrange for a immigration lawyer consultation with one of our immigration and refugee lawyers for us to discuss how we can assist you on your residency appeal.